 “Like I said, I can’t see a thing.
 Doc says it will go away, But I’m beginning to wonder.”

-“Well, I hope you get better,” she replied, returning to her work without another word.
+“Well, my name is Cathy and I hope you feel better,” she replied, returning to her work without another word.

 “This is not going to end like The Cast of Amontillado, is it, friend.”